rikyiso01/mutechromecastads/README.md

 ### podman

 > ```bash
-> podman run --env CHROMECAST_HOST=hostname ghcr.io/rikyiso01/mutechromecastads
+> podman run --rm --env CHROMECAST_HOST=hostname ghcr.io/rikyiso01/mutechromecastads
 > ```
 >
 > where hostname is the hostname or the ip of the chromecast device